Klipsch The Three review: This high-quality wireless speaker wraps Google Assistant in mid-century modern design

 Since 1946, Klipsch has made highly regarded speakers in the USA.
 Of course, all companies must keep up with the times, so Klipsch has expanded its product offerings to include tabletop lifestyle speakers offer Bluetooth connectivity and stream audio from online sources.

 The Three with Google Assistant is a handsome unit, evoking a mid-century modern aesthetic with genuine wood (walnut, in this case) panels on the top and bottom and a rough-woven linen grille cloth.
 It’s also quite hefty, measuring 13.7 x 7.0 x 8.0 inches (WxDxH) and weighing 10.32 pounds.

 A single 5.25-inch “subwoofer” handles the low frequencies, while two 2.25-inch drivers take care of the mids and highs; all three are mounted on the front of the sealed enclosure.
 Two 5.25-inch passive radiators on the sides enhance the bass, leading to a specified frequency response from 45Hz to 20kHz (-3dB).
-The total power available for the active drivers is 60 watts continuous (<1% THD), with up to 80W for short-term peaks.
+The total power available for the active drivers is 60 watts continuous (

 As with the original version of The Three, the new model accepts Bluetooth wireless audio.
 It implements Bluetooth version 4.1 and supports the A2DP profile.
 It does not support the aptX codec.
 Unlike the original, the new model has no physical inputs at all.

 Perhaps the most important new feature is Google Assistant voice control.
 Two microphones on the top of the unit listen for commands.
 You can use Google Assistant to access streaming music from Google Play Music, YouTube Music, Spotify, Pandora, and Deezer, with other providers coming on board all the time.